Passing By at the Tristan Bates Theatre

 While Passing By is by no means an epic love story, with some cheesiness aside the real interest and entertainment derives from the conviviality of such plausible circumstances – a real treat to see.

-Passing By is on at Tristan Bates Theatre until 30th November 2013, for further information or to book visit here.
+Passing By is on at Tristan Bates Theatre until 30th November 2013.
+For further information or to book visit the theatre’s website here.